-An increase in attacks exploiting a recent vulnerability in LNK files in the Windows operating system, sparked the creation and imminent release of an out of band patch to protect PCs running Windows from those attacks.
+An increase in attacks exploiting a recent vulnerability in LNK files in the Windows operating system fueled the creation and imminent release of an out of band patch to protect PCs running Windows from those attacks.

-Security software, like Microsoft Security Essentials offer protection against known attack forms as well.
+Security software, like Microsoft Security Essentials offer protection against known attack forms by now and is a user's first line of defense against attacks exploiting the vulnerability.

-The security patch has “achieved the appropriate quality bar for broad distribution to customers”, according to a blog post at the Microsoft Security Response Center.
+The security patch has "achieved the appropriate quality bar for broad distribution to customers", according to a blog post on the Microsoft Security Response Center.

 The attacks are currently spreading mainly in a handful of countries, including Brazil and the United States

 The out of band security patch will be released on Monday, August 2, 2010 at or around 10 AM PDT.
-Additional information about exploitation of the vulnerability is available at this Technet blog post.
+Additional information about exploits that target the vulnerability is available at this Technet blog post.

 Computer users should look out for the security patch on August 2.
 It will be distributed through Windows Update, Microsoft Download and other official channels.